ReikaKalseki/NauvisDay/README.md

 (Optional) Gas-Powered Boiler, a cleaner-burning early-to-mid game steam producer (Optional) Steam-Powered Furnace, a clean smelting solution Adds a pollution meter for the circuit network
+Adds a borehole-drilling machine for disposing of sludge underground Adds a greenhouse for weak early-game pollution reduction, with wood production as a bonus

 Secondary Features: